The Three Locks

 Judging from the women’s tennis costume of the time, one can well imagine Dillie preferring male dress for sport.

 Newnham and Girton

-A wonderful play BLUE STOCKINGS by Jessica Swale takes place at Girton in 1896, a little after the time of this this story, and “bluestockings”was a negative term for intellectual female.
-Ever threatening, and alas, sometimes even now, though deeply hidden. https://www.nickhernbooks.co.uk/plays-to-perform/bluestockings
+A wonderful play, Blue Stockings, by Jessica Swale, takes place at Girton in 1896, a little after the time of this this story, and “bluestockings”was a negative term for intellectual women, a group which men then and, unfortunately, even now, often view as threatening. https://www.nickhernbooks.co.uk/plays-to-perform/bluestockings

-English gardens are famous for roses and the David Austin company has revived and cultivated many antique varieties, a few of which can be seen here. and might very well have been included in the garden of “Our Lady of the Roses” tended to by Father Lamb.
+English gardens are famous for roses and the David Austin company has revived and cultivated many antique varieties, a few of which can be seen here.
+These might very well have been included in the garden of “Our Lady of the Roses”, tended to by Father Lamb.

 Flamboyant Silk Pyjamas

 Men’s pyjamas were introduced in Britain in the seventeenth century, originated in India where they were worn by both sexes, but initially called “mogul’s breeches”.
 They did not gain wide use until the 1870’s and even through Holmes’s time men primarily wore nightshirts.
 Illustration shows Holmes wearing this rather than pyjamas.
 They were a fashionable, slightly “hip” choice at this time, and flamboyant ones in silk would have had a certain risqué quality to them and have been surprising to find in the Deacon’s wardrobe.
 Pictured is Holmes in his nightshirt.